BestTimesToVisit.com Logo

 safety

-When hiking in the desert, always tell someone your itinerary and expected return time.
-Carry more water than you think you'll need – dehydration can set in quickly.
-Consider downloading offline maps using apps like AllTrails, as cell service can be spotty in remote areas.
+When hiking in remote areas, especially in the desert, always tell someone your itinerary and expected return time.
+Carry more water than you think you'll need – dehydration is a serious risk.
+For popular spots like Sedona or the Grand Canyon, stick to marked trails to avoid getting lost or encountering dangerous wildlife.

 culture